 The salary information is also at the top of the job posting.
 It shows the monthly salary range of the role.

 If selected, we’ll offer you the minimum salary in the range.
-You can negotiate salary, but we cannot negotiate outside of the range.
-If you want to negotiate, we have to justify why you merit a higher salary.
-This requires extraordinary accomplishments in your previous jobs or education.
+You can negotiate salary for some positions, but we cannot negotiate outside of the range.

 Final filing date

 The final filing date is the last day you can apply.
 We post most of our positions for 10 business days.

 We cannot consider applications received after the deadline.
 Make sure to submit your application package before 11:59 PM Pacific on the final filing date.

 Each job classification series has minimum qualifications.
 You must meet the job’s minimum qualifications for us to consider you.
 There’s a link to the qualifications in the Minimum Requirements section of the job posting.